edouard-lopez/terminal-screenshot/README.md

   margin: 0, // Margin to leave around the terminal area in pixels. (default: 0)
   fontFamily: "Monaco", // Font family to use in terminal output. (default: Monaco)
   backgroundColor: "black", // Background color of the terminal. (default: black)
-  type: "png", // Type of the screenshot to be generated. (default: png)
+  kind: "png", // Kind of the screenshot to be generated. (default: png)
   theme: {…}, // xterm ITheme https://xtermjs.org/docs/api/terminal/interfaces/itheme/
 });